gradle/gradle/subprojects/docs/src/docs/release/notes-template.md

 ## Deprecations

 Features that have become superseded or irrelevant due to the natural evolution of Gradle become *deprecated*, and scheduled to be removed in the next major Gradle version (Gradle 6.0).
-See the User guide section on the “[Feature Lifecycle](userguide/feature_lifecycle.html)” for more information.
+See the User Manual section on the “[Feature Lifecycle](userguide/feature_lifecycle.html)” for more information.

 The following are the newly deprecated items in this Gradle release.
 If you have concerns about a deprecation, please raise it via the [Gradle Forums](https://discuss.gradle.org).